rancher/docs/content/rancher/v2.x/en/security/benchmark-2.3.3/_index.md

 This RKE configuration has two Pod Security Policies.

 - `default-psp`: assigned to namespaces that require additional privileged access:  `kube-system`, `ingress-nginx` and `cattle-system`.
-- `restricted`: This is the cluster default PSP and follows the best practices defined by controls in this section.
+- `restricted-psp`: This is the cluster default PSP and follows the best practices defined by controls in this section.

 #### 1.7.1 - Do not admit privileged containers (Not Scored)